mixmix/ferment/README.md

 By default, **Ferment** will only see other users that are on the same local area network as you.
 In order to share with users on the internet, you need to be invited to a pub server.

-Since I'm a nice person 💖 you can hang out in my pub, and you don't even have to by any drinks! 🍻
+Since I'm a nice person 💖 you can hang out in my pub, and you don't even have to buy any drinks! 🍻

 Click 'Join Pub' on the sidebar then paste the code below: